cocos/cocos-docs/en/publish/publish-wechatgame.md

 The specific filling rules for the relevant options configuration are as follows:

+- **Main Bundle Compression Type**

+  Set the compression type of the main package, please refer to the [built-in Asset Bundle — `main`](../asset-manager/bundle.md#the-built-in-asset-bundle) documentation for details.

 - **Main Bundle Is Remote**

   This option is optional and needs to be used with the **Resource Server Address** option.<br>
   When checked, the main package is configured as a remote package and is built into a built-in Asset Bundle — [main](../asset-manager/bundle.md#the-built-in-asset-bundle) under **remote** folder of the release package directory.
-You need to upload the entire **remote** folder to the remote server, so that the main package is not packaged into the **cpk**.
+You need to upload the entire **remote** folder to the remote server.

 - **Start Scene Asset Bundle**